-The Funds' holdings of certain types of investments cannot exceed a maximum percentage of net assets.
+The Funds' holdings of certain types of investments cannot exceed a maximum percentage of assets.
 Percentage limitations are set forth in this Prospectus and/or the Statement of Additional Information ("SAI").
 While the percentage limitations provide a useful level of detail about the Funds' investment program, they should not be viewed as an accurate gauge of the potential risk of the investment.
 For example, in a given period, a 5% investment in futures contracts could have significantly more of an impact on a Fund's share price than its weighting in the portfolio.
 The net effect of a particular investment depends on its volatility and the size of its overall return or risk profile in relation to the performance of the Fund's other investments.
 The Portfolio Managers of the Funds have considerable leeway in choosing investment strategies and selecting securities, investment vehicles and other types of instruments the Portfolio Managers believe will help a Fund achieve its objective.
-In seeking to meet its investment objective, a Fund may invest in any type of security or instrument whose investment characteristics are consistent with the Fund's investment program.
+In seeking to meet its investment objective or to adapt to changing economic or market environments, a Fund may invest in any type of security or instrument whose investment characteristics are considered by the Portfolio Managers to be consistent with the Fund's investment program, including some that may not be listed in this Prospectus.
 Investors should be aware that the investments made by a Fund and the results achieved by a Fund at any given time are not expected to be the same as those made by other mutual funds for which an Investment Manager acts as investment adviser, including mutual funds with names, investment objectives and policies similar to the Fund.
 Also, investment strategies and types of investments will evolve over time, sometimes without prior notice to shareholders.